 — De Wet de Villiers (@dewet_villiers) March 22, 2018

-The risks It’s important to ensure that you choose the right product.
+It’s important to ensure that you choose the right product.
 Some bonds provide access to money you deposited over and above your monthly repayments.
 Others offer access to additional credit from the bank.
 Choose a bond product that allows you to access your own money, not more credit.
 The difference is crucial, as the one saves interest while the other changes your principal loan amount, costing you more in interest repayments and bond repayments in the long run.
 It’s also important to be aware that your bond provider has the right to revoke access to this service.
 One Lapper Eric Brown had his access revoked after a failed debit order.

 Correct, I had an access bond revoked after one debit order didnt go through.
 It was no fault of mine and it was paid 5 days later.
 Anyway, my bond is settled, facility closed and I have my property title deeds.
 FNB Homeloans will never see my business again. — Eric Brown (@EricBrownJHB) March 22, 2018

 I think it’s important to understand, that if you living out of your access bond and all your savings/emergency funds are not risk free.
 A financial crises, a missed debit order can shut you out very quickly.